Claudio López (footballer): Style of play

-A talented, hardworking, and well-rounded forward, with notable tactical intelligence and versatility, López was capable of playing anywhere along the front-line, as a striker, in a supporting role, and on the wing.
+According to media López was capable of playing anywhere along the front-line, as a striker, in a supporting role, and on the wing.
 He was highly regarded for his pace, technique, and dribbling skills, as well as his powerful striking ability with his left foot.
 He was also an effective set-piece and penalty taker.
 Throughout his career, he was known by the nickname "El Piojo", meaning "the louse".

 Media

 López was sponsored by sportswear company Nike and appeared in Nike commercials.
 In a global Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scopion KO") directed by Terry Gilliam, appearing alongside football players such as Thierry Henry, Ronaldo, Edgar Davids, Fabio Cannavaro, Francesco Totti, Ronaldinho, Luís Figo and Hidetoshi Nakata, with former player Eric Cantona the tournament "referee".